mrkaleArduinoLib/gbj_appwifi/README.md

   - *Default value*: none

-- **hostname**: Pointer to the hostname for a device on the network.
+- **hostname**: Pointer to the hostname for a device on the network as well as for the mDNS domain.
   - *Valid values*: Constant pointer to string
   - *Default value*: none